gradle/gradle/design-docs/tooling-api-test-execution.md

 * expected test progress events are received in each case
 * reasonable error message when target Gradle version does not support test execution
 * does something reasonable when continuous build is used.
+* `StartParameter.taskNames` returns something reasonable.

+### Open questions

+* Behaviour with continuous build.
+* Behaviour when task no longer exists or no longer contains the requested test, but the test still exists (eg it has moved)

 ## Story: Add ability to launch JVM tests by class